magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/settings.md

 ### 5\.
 User Avatar Configuration

 Users can personalize their appearance across CSP-enabled applications by setting their avatars.
-CSP supports three avatars: **predefined avatars**, **Ready Player Me avatars**, and **custom avatars**.
+CSP supports three types of avatars: **Predefined avatars**, **Ready Player Me avatars**, and **Custom avatars**.
 This flexibility allows users to select an avatar that best represents them digitally.

 **Types of Avatar Settings:**

 * **Predefined**: A set of avatars provided by the application.
 Users can choose from these built-in options to represent themselves.

-* **Ready Player Me**: Avatars created through the third-party platform Ready Player Me.
+* **Ready Player Me**: Avatars created through the third-party platform [Ready Player Me](https://readyplayer.me/).
 Users can generate a custom 3D avatar and link it to their CSP profile.

 * **Custom**: Any cloud-hosted 3D model that the user chooses.
 This option allows for maximum personalization by enabling the use of unique, user-generated models.